grongierisc/iris-fix-protocol/README.md

 # IRIS-fix-protocol
 Implementation of the fix protocol using an IRIS python container for the initiator and a regular python container for the acceptor.

+The Financial Information eXchange (FIX®) Protocol has revolutionized the trading environment, proving fundamental in facilitating many of the electronic trading trends that have emerged over the past decade.

+FIX has become the language of the global financial markets used extensively by buy and sell-side firms, trading platforms and even regulators to communicate trade information.

+This demo has for objective to simulate a FIX client, allowing the user to create multiple sessions connected to a server ( fix acceptor ) and send buy or sell requests.

-# Requirements
+# Requirements and information
-- QuickFix will be installed automatically when building ( takes 10 to 20 minutes to build )
+- [QuickFix](https://quickfixengine.org/c/) will be installed automatically when building ( takes 10 to 20 minutes to build once )
 - If you use VSCode, you should have seen some pop up in the right corner, if you press `open in container` all the needed extensions will be installed but this step is not necessary.

+See [this website](https://new.quickfixn.org/c/documentation/) for the general documentation.<br>
+See [this website](https://www.onixs.biz/fix-dictionary/4.4/fields_by_tag.html#) for the tags documentation.

 # The demo
 ## Starting the demo